yoavweinshall/group-project/README.md

   - The board to explore are sorted based on board evaluation With those 2 additions I hope to cut branches much faster and save running time.

+In addition, I tried to avoid as much as I can from Board.copy() since it's a bottleneck.
+To do so:
-In addition, I wrote the huristic function to minimize the calls to legal_moves since this function takes a lot of time to run
+- Wrote the heuristic function to minimize the calls to legal_moves since this function uses a lot of deep copies

-#Versions
+- Added a context manager for branching so when I go deep I do the moves on the actual board game and when I return the I undo the move.

+# Versions

   - MS1- Normal minmax and alpha-bete pruning
   - MS2- Tournament Code.
 IDS based on alpha-beta pruning with minimum bottlenecks